doctea/usb_midi_clocker/README.md

   - Make the pc_usb connections work using behaviours
   - .. think there might be some duplication in purpose between MIDIOutputWrapper and Behaviours now...?
 - Allow to control via USB typing keyboard
-  - control the menus so that I can still fiddle with the device without disturbing my cat
+  - ~~control the menus so that I can still fiddle with the device without disturbing my cat~~
   - shortcuts for different functions would make this something that could be performed with
   - also opens the door to allow naming of patterns/projects?
 - maybe even also add VGA/HDMI output so that we're not tied to a tiny little screen..?

 ## Explanation/demo

 ![my unit](https://github.com/doctea/usb_midi_clocker/blob/main/media/my%20unit.jpg "My unit")

-(Note that the below mostly applies to the Arduino Uno version, Teensy version has a lot more going on)
+(Note that the below mostly applies to the Arduino Uno version, Teensy version has a lot more going on, info here is getting a bit long in the tooth now!)

 Turning into a bit of a sequencer/MIDI+USB interface/brain for controlling Eurorack and MIDI devices.